gerekper/ganjaking/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 3.77.0 - 2022-01-17 =
+* Added: client-side validation on Manage subscription page;
+* Updated: composer dependencies;
+* Improved: date input shows full date when creating a segment;
+* Improved: backward compatibility for WooCommerce Blocks;
+* Improved: more comparison options for email and subscriber segments;
+* Improved: more form delay options added;
+* Fixed: opting out on WooCommerce checkout doesn't unsubscribe from other lists configured in MailPoet Settings.

+= 3.76.0 - 2022-01-13 =
+* Improved: more options for "MailPoet custom field" segment;
+* Improved: more options for "WooCommerce" segments;
+* Improved: select boxes have the same height;
+* Improved: dropped support for PHP 7.1, MailPoet now requires at least PHP 7.2;
+* Improved: more options for "has an active subscription" segment;
+* Improved: more options for "WordPress user role" segment;
+* Improved: more options for "purchased in this category" segment;
+* Improved: more options for "is in country" segment;
+* Improved: more options for "opened" segment;
+* Improved: subscriber cookies are now set on clicks, login, signup, and order checkout;
+* Improved: show full email subject when creating segment based on email;
+* Improved: include guest users in WooCommerce segments;
+* Improved: add link to our knowledge base when segment creation fails;
+* Changed: automatic emails are deactivated when editing;
+* Changed: segments with multiple conditions require the premium plugin;
+* Fixed: cron issues with excessive number of queries in WooCommerce subsriber sync;
+* Fixed: unclosed paragraph tags do not break rendering anymore.
+Thanks Helene!
+* Fixed: incorrect result for a segment with multiple "purchased product" conditions;
+* Fixed: column search field when importing subscribers not working;
+* Fixed: form messages displayed in wrong place when using multiple forms on the page;
+* Fixed: show correct animation in form editor for slide-in form.

+= 3.75.1 - 2021-12-15 =
+* Fixed: Issues with rendering full posts in newsletters.

 = 3.75.0 - 2021-12-13 =
 * Changed: show MailPoet logo in emails when using free MailPoet plan;